Clickcease

 Hit and Run Laws in New York

-Anyone who causes an accident that results in injury or property damage is required to report it to the authorities.
+Anyone who causes a hit and run accident or car accident that results in injury or property damage is required to report it to the authorities.

 Fines and Penalties

-According to NY VAT § 600, the consequences someone faces for a hit and run are based on the type of accident, depending on if it caused:
+According to New York Vehicle and Traffic Law § 600, the consequences someone faces for a hit and run are based on the type of accident, depending on if it caused:

 • Property damage only